 One of my cats has a peculiar habit — he likes to go around the house knocking over any water bowl he can find.
-Pet experts say that this is because of one of the following:
+Pet experts say they do this for one or more of the following reasons:

-- He’s trying to play — it’s a game.
+- He’s trying to play — it’s amusing to him.

 - He prefers to lick the water off of the floor or his paw.